before the curse

-Heated words were exchanged between she and Annabel Lee - things were said about Annabel's mother that shouldn't have at moment when Annabel happened to be holding a dangerous magical weapon and pointing it directly at Gweena.
+Heated words were exchanged between she and Annabel Lee - things were said about Annabel's mother that shouldn't have at moment when Annabel happened to be holding a dangerous magical weapon, the Ogre's Eyeball, and pointing it directly at Gweena.

 Unexpectedly it fired and Gweena was eerily transformed into the one creature Annabel Lee had always accused her of being so like - a rat.
 And to add insult to injury a yard of pink embroidery floss appeared out of thin air and magically stitched Gweena's pouty lips together tighter than the laces on a blacksmith's boot.
 But even that did not entirely prevent her from garbling threats at Annabel at every opportunity.

 Ratgirl's transformation was not a sight for the faint-hearted.
 Even Annabel Lee had to wince when she appeared.

 Gweena Madalaine had been a privileged child, unlike the others.
 She was born into royalty and a prima ballerina, even at such a young age. (she was 14 when she perished with the other children).

 When she was nine she lost her small round island home to a powerful earthquake that crushed it to bits and drew every trace to the bottom of the sea.

 Gweena lost everyone, she was the only survivor.

 With no family remaining she was sent to the workhouse.
 A workhouse was hardly a place for a young lady of Gweena Madalaine's station.